pierre-rouleau/pel/doc/pel-manual.rst

 - the commands and key bindings for commands provided by external packages that PEL supports and can download and install.

-These tables are inside PDF documents.
-They are listed in the `PDF Document Tables`_ below.
+These tables are inside PDF documents; the `PDF topic-oriented reference sheets`_.
+They are listed in the `PEL Index PDF`_.

 Open PEL PDF files quickly from Emacs:

-   PEL provides a set of key bindings that open you local copy of the file (or the Github-hosted copy) inside most key prefixes.
+   - PEL provides a set of key bindings that open you local copy of the file (or the Github-hosted copy) inside most key prefixes.
    - For example to open your local copy of the `Search and Replace`_ PDF file that describes the search and replace features available under Emacs type ``<f11> s <f1>``.
 To open the same file but from the Github site prefix